 Reef Doctor Research Assistant

-The ReefDoctor Research Assistant program trains volunteers to become integral members of our marine conservation, research and management projects.
+The Reef Doctor Research Assistant programme trains volunteers to become integral members of our marine research team and provides the opportunity to help us in our other marine management and conservation projects.

 Research Assistants will gain professional training in scuba diving, species identification and marine habitat monitoring in order to assist Reef Doctor with its long term marine research programme.
-In doing so you will be directly contributing to the conservation and management of the threatened marine ecosystems in the Bay of Ranobe and sustainable development of the Vezo community.
+In doing so you will be directly contributing to the conservation and management of the threatened marine ecosystems in the Bay of Ranobe and the future sustainable development of the local Vezo communities.

 To undertake our marine research surveys all research assistants must be certified to PADI Advanced open water (or equivalent).
-If you have never dived before we will train you from scratch and certify you to PADI Advanced open water in the first couple of weeks of your expedition.
+If you have never dived before we will train you from scratch and certify you to PADI Advanced Open Water in the first couple of weeks of your expedition.

-Expeditions of 6, 7, 8, 9, 10, 11 or 12 weeks are available.
+Expeditions of 6, 7, 8, 9, 10, 11, or 12 weeks are available.

-What you can expect from the ReefDoctor Research Assistant Programme:
+What you can expect from the Reef Doctor Research Assistant Programme: